igormironchik/md4qt/README.md

   a part of text item - it should be modified in `Paragraph` and `rawTextData`.
   Be careful, it's UB, if you will make a mistake here, possibly you will crash.

-  One more thing - dont forget to set positions of elements in `Document` to new values if you change something, and don't forget about such things like `openStyles()` and `closeStyles()` of `ItemWithOpts` items.
+  One more thing - don't forget to set positions of elements in `Document` to new values if you change something, and don't forget about such things like `openStyles()` and `closeStyles()` of `ItemWithOpts` items.
 Document should remain correct after your manipulations, so any syntax highlighter, for example,